Last updated on

 - 1 can cream of chicken soup

-- 3 cups of corn flakes, crushed
+- 3 cups corn flakes (crushed)

 DIRECTIONS

-- Preheat your oven to 375°F. Put your potato mixture into a 9x13 casserole dish and cook in the oven for 30 minutes.
+- Put your potato mixture into a 9×13 casserole dish and cook in the oven for 30 minutes.
 Take out and stir the whole casserole well.
-Put back in the oven and continue to cook until it's bubbling on the sides and in the middle, about 20-30 more minutes, depending on your oven.
+Put back in the oven and continue to cook until it's bubbling on the sides and in the middle, about 20 to 30 more minutes depending on your oven.
 Once it's bubbling in the middle you know it's done.

 - Remove from the oven and serve immediately.